A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Analysis of the results

+In addition, the top-left panel of figure \ref{fig:Velocity_residual} evidences the symmetric inward and outward $V_R$ motion generated by the Galactic bar up to $R\la 6$ kpc.
+This kinematic signature was first revealed by \citet{Bovy2019}, who analysed 3D velocities derived from APOGEE DR16 and Gaia DR2 data.
+Our figure \ref{fig:Velocity_residual} shows an extended map, where the details of this kinematic feature are well consistent with \citet{Drimmel2022}.

-Conversely, our velocity components $V_R (R_{xy},\theta_{xy},0)$, $V_\theta (R_{xy},\theta_{xy},0)$, $V_z (R_{xy},\theta_{xy},0)$ and the corresponding velocity dispersions result from an analytical approximation of the stellar velocity field to the Galactic plane ($z = 0$), whose second order term, $\partial^2 V/\partial z^2$, is able to model the vertical velocity gradient.
-This is an important improvement, since the number of stars with heliocentric distances larger than 5-6 kpc decreases drastically towards the plane due to strong extinction, so that our estimate of the velocity field at $z=0$ is dominated by stars located above the Galactic plane.
+Note that the values of the velocity components derived by \citet{Drimmel2022} were obtained by {\it averaging} the velocity components of the stellar samples, while \citet{Fedorov2023} fitted the velocity field with first order Taylor series.
+Neither of these methods takes into account the change in the absolute value of the velocity with the distance from the Galactic plane due to the vertical velocity gradient \citep{Vityazev2012,Velichko2020}.
+Conversely, our velocity components $V_R (R_{xy},\theta_{xy},0)$, $V_\theta (R_{xy},\theta_{xy},0)$, $V_Z (R_{xy},\theta_{xy},0)$ and the corresponding velocity dispersions result from an analytical approximation of the stellar velocity field to the Galactic plane ($Z = 0$), whose second order term, i.e. $d^2 V/ dZ^2$, is able to model the vertical velocity gradient.
+This is an important improvement, since the number of stars with heliocentric distances larger than 5-6 kpc decreases drastically towards the Galactic plane due to the strong extinction, so that our estimate of the velocity field at $Z=0$ is dominated by stars located above the Galactic plane.